Project Overview

-Padden Creek 24th-30th Street Restoration Project is a multi-phased project to address impaired conditions.
-The goals of this project are to improve water quality and aquatic functions in Padden Creek through enhancing floodplain, instream, and riparian functions between 24th and 30th Streets.
+- Improve water quality and aquatic functions in Padden Creek through enhancing floodplain, instream, and riparian functions between 24th and 30th Streets

 The project is divided into three phases.
-Phase 1 was constructed in 2022 and is located in the center of the reach, roughly between Padden Creek’s confluence with Connelly Creek upstream to the Happy Valley Park footbridge.
-Phase 1 enhanced the floodplain as well as instream, off-channel, and riparian buffer structure and function.
-Phase 2 is the downstream section, running from the Connelly Creek confluence down to 24th Street.
-Phases 2 and 3 include stream relocation and buffer restoration.
+Phase 1 was completed in 2023 and is located in the center of the reach, roughly between Padden Creek’s confluence with Connelly Creek upstream to the Happy Valley Park footbridge.
+Phase 2 was completed in 2025 and runs from the Connelly Creek confluence downstream to 24th Street.
+Phases 1 and 2 enhanced the floodplain as well as instream, off-channel, and riparian buffer structure and function.
+Phase 3 will be upstream between 30th Street and the Happy Valley Park footbridge and will include stream relocation and buffer restoration.

 More Information